Faith and Chaplaincy

 5.30pm Choral Evening Service (Evensong, except week 2, Choral Eucharist)

-Details of this term's Sunday services and preachers can be found here.
+Details of this term's services and preachers can be found by clicking below.

 The ornate but intimate chapel has been somewhere people have gathered since 1732 – and, perhaps somewhat romantically, there is a sense of continuity with students, staff and visitors who have met there in joy and sorrow throughout three centuries.
 It embodies Eliot’s phrase: ‘a place where prayer has been valid’ (T. S. Eliot, Little Gidding).
 Damon Wells fully restored the chapel, and endows the Chaplain’s stipend, and therefore it bears his name by authority of a former Archbishop of Canterbury.